ooi-ecs/ECS-Observatory-Collaboration/data/readme.md

 stream = 'metbk_a_dcl_instrument'
 time='?beginDT=2018-11-12T00:00:00.000Z&endDT=2018-12-05T00:00:00.000Z'
 ```
-The code "plotOOImetbk.m" was used to create Figure 3.
+The code "plotOOImetbk.m" utilizes either file (.nc or .mat) and was used to create Figure 3.
+Please see comments in code to determine how to use each file.

 ### *ProfilerCTD*